groue/GRMustache/README.md

 GRMustache conforms to the [Mustache specification v1.1.2](https://github.com/mustache/spec).

+GRMustache lets you break out of Mustache limits, in conscience, when you need.
+The documentation will let you know when you may lose compatibility with [other Mustache implementations](https://github.com/defunkt/mustache/wiki/Other-Mustache-implementations).

+GRMustache provides you with tools for observing the rendering of your templates, and debug them.

 GRMustache respects your code: update GRMustache, enjoy [performance improvements](https://github.com/groue/GRMustacheBenchmark) and bugfixes, and don't change a line of your code.
 You may get harmless deprecation warnings, though (check the [release notes](GRMustache/blob/master/RELEASE_NOTES.md)).

 Documentation
 -------------